timtim17/IntroToGameProg/README.md

 Programs created in class.

 ### `\Homework\`
 Weekly Homework.
-The URL to the assignment is useally found at the bottom.
+The URL to the assignment is usually found at the bottom.

 ### `\Templates\`
 Reusable templates for things like Pygame.